83ffcchisl03cb4c5nzyx8y3hh5pua

 The #networksaturday group, which Emma has been running since January 2019, meet at the hospice on a Saturday every 5-6 weeks.
 Our teenagers are invited to come along where they can take part in activities and games, have a group family lunch and have the chance to talk to other teenagers of the hospice, and staff and volunteers.
 They get to meet special guests, such as Leo the PAT cat (featured below) other external groups and undertake lots of different and new activities.
 Emma can also use these sessions to recognise what support is needed on an individual basis.

-Emma told us that, ‘Meeting online during Covid was never the same as seeing people face to face, but it was a pretty good alternative – it always put a smile on my face and I finished my working week in a good mood.
-We chatted, told jokes, did quizzes and had fun.
-It’s so good being back face to face at the youth group with a brand-new cohort (apart from one old face).
 All the young people are keen to meet new people, hang out, share life experiences and learn new things and they have the opportunity to make lasting friendships along the way.
 It’s a bonus to be in a space which is so accessible and appropriate for them and to have activities which they can partake in with the support they need.
-Seeing friendships grow and develop has been a highlight for me since we started back in April this year (2022) and seeing the difference it makes in our young people’s confidence is just so wonderful.
+Seeing friendships grow and develop has been a highlight for me and seeing the difference it makes in our young people’s confidence is just so wonderful.

 Emma finished her chat with us by telling us about an experience of seeing the transformation of a young person who transitioned into their new life after Helen & Douglas House and went to University; they had the right support and became more independent and this was fantastic to see.